MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 The apps you receive from colleagues are located on the **Home** page and in the **Apps** container on your navigation pane.
 An [app](end-user-apps.md) is a collection of dashboards and reports that a Power BI designer compiles for you.

-To open an app that isn't a Microsoft sample, you need a Power BI Pro license, or the app workspace must be stored in [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity).
+You must have a Power BI Pro license to open an app unless the app workspace is stored in [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity).
+A user with any Power BI account can have access to reports stored in Premium capacity.

-You can follow along in this tutorial with a free license.
+You can follow along in this tutorial with Microsoft sample content by using a free license.

 1. In your browser, go to appsource.microsoft.com.
 2. Search for "Sales & Marketing" and select **Microsoft sample - Sales & Marketing**.